Phishinf/qagent/README.md

-# Domain-Specific Q&A Agent: The RAG killer
+# Domain-Specific Q&A Agent: The RAG Killer?

-**This project goal is to showcase a simpler, more practical alternative to traditional RAG systems** - demonstrating how modern LLMs with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.
+**This project showcases a simpler, more practical alternative to traditional RAG systems** - demonstrating how modern search APIs combined with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.

-As we enter 2025, there's growing debate in the AI community about whether RAG is becoming obsolete.
-With models like Gemini Flash offering 1M+ token context windows and Meta's Llama 4 Scout supporting 10M tokens, many developers are questioning: **"Why build complex RAG pipelines when you can just search and load everything into context?"**
+As we enter 2025, there's growing evidence that **search-first approaches** are becoming more cost-effective and simpler than traditional RAG.
+With models like Gemini 2.0 Flash offering 1M+ token context windows at competitive prices, many developers are discovering: **"Why build complex RAG pipelines when you can just search and load relevant content into context?"**

-This project explores that exact question - showcasing a **search-first approach** that leverages modern LLM capabilities while maintaining organizational safety through domain restrictions and guardrails.
+This project provides a **hands-on example** of this approach - showcasing intelligent search with domain restrictions and organizational guardrails.

 Perfect for organizations wanting to create internal knowledge assistants that stay within approved documentation boundaries without the overhead of traditional RAG infrastructure.